Before Softphone Mobile is activated, the basic function (device selection and AnyDevice calls) of the mobile app should ideally be available in V9.

 6. check the box "Use STUN Server" and save the setting (Attention: triggers a SIP gateway reboot)

-If required: Configuration of the ACL's (white and black list).
+Configuration of the ACL's (white and black list).

 Private IP address ranges (whitelist)